-- The impact on funding arising from a change in pupil numbers on roll. - · The impact of increased pupil welfare needs on funding and resources - Risk that the In year Budget will be in deficit and reserves will be needed for the normal running of the school rather than for specific projects they have been assigned to
+- The impact on funding arising from a change in pupil numbers on roll. - · The impact of increasing numbers of pupils with SEND - The impact of increased pupil welfare needs on funding and resources - .
+The impact of increasing numbers of people with PPG and EAL - Risk that the In year Budget will be in deficit and reserves will be needed for the normal running of the school rather than for specific projects.
+Monitoring of the Finances of the school have been assigned to The Finance Committee.